Best Desk Plants: Small, Low-Maintenance, and Great for Concentration

 Best Plants for Your Desk

-How to fix it: Place on the sunniest available surface.
-Water only when the soil is completely dry; every 2-3 weeks in summer, once a month in winter.
+Succulents thrive in bright light with minimal watering.
+How to grow it: Place on the sunniest available surface.
+Water only when the soil is completely dry, every 2-3 weeks in summer and once a month in winter.
 Haworthia tolerates the lowest light of any succulent and is the best choice for dim desks.

 Air plants need no soil, no pot, and very little space.
 They can sit in a small holder, be mounted on a piece of wood, or placed on a decorative stone.
 For a desk with zero planting or watering interest, they offer maximum visual impact with minimum effort.

-How to fix it: Mist 2-3 times per week or soak in water for 30 minutes once a week, then shake off excess water and allow to dry fully.
+Air plants need no soil and no pot, just a bright spot and a weekly soak.
+How to grow it: Mist 2-3 times per week or soak in water for 30 minutes once a week, then shake off excess water and allow to dry fully.
 Provide at least moderate indirect light.
 Avoid placing directly under air conditioning vents.

 A small pothos cutting in a glass of water on a desk is one of the simplest plant setups possible.
 The vines trail off the edge of the desk attractively, root readily in water, and grow for years without ever being potted.
 Change the water weekly and add a small pinch of liquid fertilizer monthly.

-How to fix it: Place near any light source, even a desk lamp.
+A small pothos cutting stays compact and tolerates low light.
+How to grow it: Place near any light source, even a desk lamp.
 Change the water weekly to prevent stagnation.
 Trim vines when they get too long and propagate the cuttings into new water glasses.

 A collection of small cacti in a group planter makes a striking, structured desk display.
 They need almost no attention during a busy week and look equally good with or without watering.
 The only requirement is reasonable light; a cactus on a desk with no natural light will slowly decline over months.

-How to fix it: Place on or near the sunniest windowsill available.
-Water only when the soil is bone dry; monthly or less in winter.
+A mini cactus needs almost no care and stays small indefinitely.
+How to grow it: Place on or near the sunniest windowsill available.
+Water only when the soil is bone dry, monthly or less in winter.
 Do not mist or leave water sitting in the planter base.

 A small ZZ plant in a 4-6 inch pot is nearly indestructible.
 It tolerates the low-to-medium light of most home offices, can go weeks without water, and never complains.
 Its glossy, waxy leaves look tidy and professional without ever needing pruning or special attention.